katcipis/sophia/notes/k8s.md

 ```

 There is probably some scenario where a limit may be required, but it for sure
 should not be a default/"best practice".
+When limits cause problems the problems
+are really hard to understand/detect, you can easily end in situations where nodes
+are mostly idle and yet performance is terrible (for no good reason).
+While monitoring
+CPU requests VS actual CPU usage is fairly trivial (and should always be done even if
+you use limits).